MicrosoftDocs/bot-docs/articles/nodejs/bot-builder-nodejs-handle-conversation-events.md

 ---
 title: Handle user and conversation events  | Microsoft Docs
-description: Teach your bot how to handle events such as a user joining a conversation using the Bot Builder SDK for Node.js.
+description: Learn how to handle events such as a user joining a conversation using the Bot Builder SDK for Node.js.
 author: DeniseMak
 ms.author: v-demak
 manager: rstand